uskawi/M.M.A-Masters/README.md

 ### Lessons  Section

 The lesson's section was created to attract a more significant number of recipients by showing the possibility of choosing a martial art class to the predispositions of potential future school students.
-It arouses various age groups' interests well as multiple environments.
+It arouses various age groups interests well as multiple environments.
 To attract attention, photos differ and change according to the screen size.
 This section is build using a CSS Grid, and it's fully responsive.
 In screens, with max-width 992 px, the lessons section takes 100% of the screen width, and every lesson starts by heading with a lesson's name and text with the description, which takes 100% of screen width.
 Then, below the text, there is  a lesson's image, which also takes 100% of the screen width.
 On-screen, with a min-width of 992px, the image and the description text are horizontally beside each other on the same height and combined take 90% of the screen width with a margin of 5% on the left and the right.